Carpal Tunnel Syndrome Overview

 Steroid injections can be placed in the carpal tunnel to reduce swelling.
 If symptoms continue without relief or motor weakness occurs, surgical release of the carpal ligament can provide long term relief (carpel tunnel release).

-For additional information on carpal tunnel syndrome, or to discuss nerve entrapment syndromes in more detail, please contact Dr. Donald Corenman, spine specialist and back doctor serving the Vail, Aspen, Denver and Grand Junction, Colorado area.
+For additional information on carpal tunnel syndrome, or to discuss nerve entrapment syndromes in more detail, please contact Dr. Donald Corenman, spine specialist and back doctor offering diagnostic and surgical second opinions to patients in the USA and around the world.